ghinks/search-github/readme.md

 - filter on search term COMPLETED
 - add days old / age to table o/p COMPLETED
 - use as a module in another program COMPLETED
+- take url rather than owner and name COMPLETED
 - search closed issues too
-- take url rather than owner and name

 ## References